ansys/ansys-tools-filetransfer/README.rst

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will need to follow these steps:

-1. Start by cloning this repository, and enterint the newly created directory:
+1. Start by cloning this repository, and entering the newly created directory:

     .. code:: bash